MohamedKiouaz/SpringsAndPointsSimulation/README.md

 Grille | Field | A list of nodes and springs.
 Have a set of functions to evolve in the time.
 Render | Render of the Field | Render a field on a window

 There is one class per file.
-There is also a file `fonctions.php` that hold all the basic functions.
+There is also a file `fonctions.cpp` that hold all the basic functions.